British Columbia Birding with Canadian Geographic

 Tour Overview

-Join Eagle-Eye and Canadian Geographic as we visit the highlights of southern British Columbia from the west coast rainforest to the arid grasslands of the Okanagan.
+Join Eagle-Eye Tours and Canadian Geographic as we visit the highlights of southern British Columbia from the west coast rainforest to the arid grasslands of the Okanagan.
 British Columbia is known for its diverse set of habitats and subsequent diverse birds and other wildlife.

 From here we’ll traverse inland to the famed Okanagan region, known not only for its vineyards but also for avian diversity.
 Areas such as Kilpoola Lake host Common Poorwills and perhaps even Sage Thrashers, while Vaseux Lake is a site where we could have our highest daily species totals for the trip.
 Manning Park is another highlight stopover.